Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 # The Jupyter Everywhere story: empowering interactive computing for K-12 education
 <!-- the title is tentative and not final -->

 Hi!
 I am Agriya Khetarpal, a software engineer at Quansight PBC.
-In this blog post, I will share the story of how we built [Jupyter Everywhere](https://jupytereverywhere.org/), an innovative notebooks-based end-to-end application for K-12 education for high school students in the U.S.A., in collaboration with [Skew The Script](https://skewthescript.org/) and [CourseKata](https://coursekata.com/).
+In this blog post, I will share the story of how we built [Jupyter Everywhere](https://jupytereverywhere.org/), a notebooks-based end-to-end application for high school (K-12) students in the U.S.A., in collaboration with [Skew The Script](https://skewthescript.org/) and [CourseKata](https://coursekata.com/).

 Jupyter Everywhere aims to make interactive computing accessible to students and educators, regardless of their technical background or resources.
-We stand on the shoulders of giants, leveraging the power of [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/) and [WebAssembly (WASM)](https://webassembly.org/) – cutting-edge technologies that enable running Jupyter notebooks entirely in a web browser.
+We stand on the shoulders of giants, leveraging the power of [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/) and [WebAssembly (WASM)](https://webassembly.org/) – technologies that enable running Jupyter notebooks entirely in a web browser.
 In particular, we use [Pyodide](https://pyodide.org/en/stable/), a WASM-based distribution of Python with a rich scientific stack, to execute data science and statistical computing code in a browser without provisioning any server-side dependencies or deployments.

-We'll discuss the challenges we faced, the features we implemented, and the lessons we learned while developing Jupyter Everywhere.
+I'll discuss the challenges we faced, the features we implemented, and the lessons we learned while developing Jupyter Everywhere.
 I hope that this post will inspire educators, developers, and institutions to explore the potential of interactive computing in education, and to contribute to the open source ecosystems that make it all possible and worthwhile.

 ## Introduction